GiessC/sweep/web/src/features/README.md

 # What on Earth does features mean?
-This folder contains individual folders corresponding to features for specific pages (i.e. features/logout/logoutModal.ts)
+This folder contains individual folders corresponding to features for specific pages (i.e. features/logout/logoutModal.ts), but not components